 1. Downtown

-Best for major museums and local culture
+Best neighborhood for museums and people-watching

 2. Barrio Escalante

-Best for eclectic dining and nightlife
+Best neighborhood for eclectic dining and nightlife

-Calle 33 is the main drag, bursting with bars and eateries from vegan cafés to brewpubs.
-And it’s all within walking distance of downtown’s sights and in stumbling distance of numerous lodgings.
+East of downtown, Barrio Escalante is the city’s hippest district, known for its diverse dining scene and lively nightlife.
+Its main drag, Calle 33, bursts with bars and eateries, from vegan cafes to brewpubs.
+And it’s all within walking distance of downtown’s sights and in stumbling distance of numerous accommodation options.

 Sample Costa Rica’s cerveza artesanal (craft beer) scene at the barrio’s gastropubs.
 Try Wilk, the Costa Rica Beer Factory and Lupulus for some of the best local brews.